The Impact of Camera Angle Selection on 3D Exterior Renders

 Once the camera angle has been selected though, we’re on the home stretch and the myriad of different settings in our technology – such as variations from lighting setups with the position of the sun, through to how glossy certain materials should appear – play a much smaller role in the overall quality of the image.

-To illustrate this, here is case study from a recent project which was a future landmark high-rise apartment tower in Frankston, Victoria.
-The client wanted a highly emotive image to be used in both online and print campaign – but more importantly as a billboard on the actual property to showcase what some of the best benefits of living in the development would be.
+To illustrate this, here is a case study from a recent project which was a future landmark high-rise apartment tower in Frankston, Victoria.
+The client wanted a highly emotive image to be used in both online and print campaigns – but more importantly as a billboard on the actual property to showcase what some of the best benefits of living in the development would be.

 And the number one key advantage of this project was that the views from the apartments would never be built out.
 The elegant curved shape of the development also ensured that maximum apartments would get sea views – a fact that would make a big difference to the project’s desirability to buyers.